thacuber2a03/thacuber2a03.github.io/things/older-music.md

 # older music releases

-these were things I released on back when I was starting tracking and music in general. most of these songs don't represent my style of composition anymore, or so I think. tread carefully, I guess...
+these were things I released back when I was starting tracking and music in general. most of these songs don't represent my style of composition anymore, or so I think. tread carefully, I guess...

 ## made in [Dn-FamiTracker](https://github.com/Dn-Programming-Core-Management/Dn-FamiTracker)